X01XX/UES-Forth/README.md

 Understanding is tenuous at first, then improves with more data, selected to find/test corners, like IRL.
 Poor selection of data (like me, doing this), or inability to select (like a baby, watching), can still result in improved understanding.
-It requires more time, data input, and data storage, to haphazardly discover corners.
+It requires more data input and data storage, hence time, to haphazardly discover corners.

 The program starts in the inability-to-select mode, taking samples as available.
 After 75, or so, samples (you can lean on the Enter key), a few short, single-step,